Naval Battle of Guadalcanal: Sinking of the Juneau

 Most historians appear to agree that Abe's decision to retreat represented a strategic victory for the United States.
 Henderson Field remained operational with attack aircraft ready to deter the slow Imperial transports from approaching Guadalcanal with their precious cargoes.
 Plus, the Japanese had lost an opportunity to eliminate the U.S. naval forces in the area, a result which would have taken even the comparatively resource-rich U.S. some time to recover from.
-Reportedly furious, Admiral Yamamoto relieved Abe of command and later directed his forced retirement from the military.
+Reportedly furious, Admiral Yamamoto relieved Abe of command and later directed his forced retirement from the IJN.
 It appears that Yamamoto may have been more angry over the loss of one of his battleships (Hiei) than he was over the abandonment of the supply mission and failure to completely destroy the U.S. force.
 Shortly before noon, Yamamoto ordered Vice Admiral Nobutake Kondō, commanding the Second Fleet at Truk, to form a new bombardment unit around Kirishima and attack Henderson Field on the night of 14–15 November.